mennlo/grappling-games/classes/guillotine-defense-class.md

 **Win:** Successfully transition to the front headlock, force your partner's hands to the mat, and maintain control

 #### Defending Player
-**Position:** Standing in T-position with your partner having an underhook
+**Position:** Standing in T-position with your partner having an underhook and you having an overhook
 **Objective:** Fight back to inside control and prevent your partner from establishing the front headlock position
-**Win:** Successfully disconnect from the front headlock or re-establish inside position control
+**Win:** Successfully disconnect from the front headlock or re-establish inside position control, or connect to your own front headlock

 ### 1.2 - [Grounded Front Headlock Transitions](https://mennlo.github.io/grappling-games/md-viewer.html?file=games/standing/grounded-front-headlock-transitions.md)